About the types of Auto-Protect

 You can configure Auto-Protect to scan only selected file extensions.
 When Auto-Protect scans the selected extensions, it can also determine a file's type even if a virus changes the file's extension.

-For Mac clients or Windows clients that do not run email Auto-Protect, your client computers are still protected when Auto-Protect is enabled.
+For those clients that do not run email Auto-Protect, your client computers are still protected when Auto-Protect is enabled.
 Most email applications save attachments to a temporary folder when users launch email attachments.
 Auto-Protect scans the file as it is written to the temporary folder and detects any virus or security risk.
 Auto-Protect also detects the virus if the user tries to save an infected attachment to a local drive or network drive.

 Internet Email Auto-Protect

-Scans Internet email (POP3 or SMTP) and attachments for viruses and security risks; also performs outbound email heuristics scanning.
+Scans inbound Internet email body and email attachments for viruses and security risks; also performs outbound email heuristics scanning.

 By default, Internet Email Auto-Protect supports encrypted passwords and email over POP3 and SMTP connections.
+Internet Email Auto-Protect supports 32-bit or 64-bit systems.
 If you use POP3 or SMTP with Secure Sockets Layer (SSL), then the client detects secure connections but does not scan encrypted messages.

 For performance reasons, Internet Email Auto-Protect for POP3 is not supported on server operating systems.